eidam/cf-workers-github-releases/README.md

 # Cloudflare Worker - GitHub repository releases

-Get notified on Slack when a new release of your favorite repositories is released.
+Get notified on Slack when a new version of your favorite repositories is released.
 Using **Cloudflare Workers**, **CRON Triggers** and **KV storage**.

 ![slack-screenshot.png](slack-screenshot.png)